EECS150/fpga_labs_sp24/lab2/README.md

 Some initial code has been provided in `src/counter.v` to help you get started.

+**Note:** It is helpful to think about what the circuit will look like before writing your verilog.
+Draw the modules / registers / logic and the wires that connect them (either in your head or on paper) before writing the HDL.
+Then after creating your module running `make elaborate` will open a gui showing what your HDL code connections actually look like.

 ## Simulating the Counter
 See the simulation skeleton in `sim/counter_testbench.v`.